 Home » Migri increases income thresholds for residence permit for family members and students starting 1 November 2024 News 23.10.2024 11:12 Migri increases income thresholds for residence permit for family members and students starting 1 November 2024 The Finnish Immigration Service Migri has decided to increase the income thresholds that apply to for example to student and family residence permits as of 1 November.
 Most residence permits require that a foreigner be able to pay for their and their family’s living expenses.
 The income thresholds used to assess financial resources of applicants have not been raised since 2013.
 That is why Migri has decided to introduce new and mostly higher thresholds that are in line with actual cost of living in Finland.
 Increase of thousands of euros a year for families For example, the combined resources required for a family of four will increase to 2910 euros per month – total increase is €3720 per year.
 A family of two adults will need financial resources of 1820 euros per month (21 840 euros in total per year), which is an increase of €120 per month(€1440 per year).
 A major change is that the income thresholds for children, especially a fourth and fifth child, will increase significantly.
 Migri has based the new thresholds on the basic social assistance granted in the Helsinki metropolitan area and on the housing costs and healthcare expenses that are observed when granting social assistance.
 Going forward, Migri has decided the income threshold will be automatically adjusted every year.
 See table of income thresholds for residence permit on Migris website New threshold for applications submitted as of 1 November Migri checks if you have the financial resources to meet the threshold when you apply for residence permit, be it a first application or a renewal.
 The new income threshold is checked for applications submitted starting 1 November 2024.
 If you, for example, have already applied for family members’ residence permits before November, it’s the old thresholds that you need to meet.
 Some social benefits also count The main rule is that as an immigrant, you should have the financial resources to provide for you and your family through your work, wealth or other income to get residence permit.
 However, certain social benefits that are meant to compensate for expenses reduce the amount of financial resources required.
 These include: child benefit child care allowances child maintenance allowance study grant housing allowance.
 In Finland the state compensates households for certain expenses.
 For example, if you live permanently in Finland with your 0-16 year-old child(ren) you are eligible for child benefit to compensate for expenses related to their basic needs.
 Low-income households of one or more people can also get housing allowance for reasonable housing expenses.
 Getting these benefits does not negatively impact the application for residence permit for your or your family members.
-Read more about child benefit here Read more about general housing allowance here Higher income limit proposed for residence permit for employed persons The government has put forth a law what proposes adding an explicit income threshold of 1600 euros per month for residence permit for employees into law.
-The current 1331 euro limit is not written in law, but is an interpretation of the current law.
-The legislative change is expected to come into force already this year.
+Read more about child benefit here Read more about general housing allowance here €1,600 income limit for residence permit for employed persons Updated on 20 December 2024The new €1,600 income decided by the government comes into force for new applications on 1 January 2025 and for extensions on 1 April 2025.The new higher income limit is based on a legislative change adopted by Parliament, that the government must issue a decree setting an explicit minimum income limit in euros for residence permit for employees.
+The Orpo government programme includeded the objective of raising the income limit to 1600 euros per month.
 PAM has not objected to this legislative change, because it’s important that foreign workers be recruited to jobs what provide a reasonable income and living standard.
-The minimum pay for full-time work in all PAM’s sectors is higher than the proposed threshold.
-Read more on the proposed legislation Text: Hildur Boldt Keywords: immigration Share Read next Articles immigration membership PAM's governing bodies “A sense of community starts with a coffee break” 17.9.2024 News immigration Rahim Alizada, PAM’s new network worker: “I want to promote immigrants’ inclusion in society” 29.8.2024 Press releases immigration legislation PAM’s statement: Attention should be paid to preventing labour exploitation rather than driving employees out of the country 19.8.2024
+The minimum pay for full-time work in all PAM’s sectors is higher than the proposed limit.
+PAM’s statement to the Administration Committee in Parliament Read more on the new income limit and FAQ on Ministry’s webpage Text: Hildur Boldt Keywords: immigration What did you think of this content?
+Reaktio(Required) This was useful I really liked this content I did not understand This was not useful Comment (optional) Share Read next Articles immigration membership PAM's governing bodies “A sense of community starts with a coffee break” 17.9.2024 News immigration Rahim Alizada, PAM’s new network worker: “I want to promote immigrants’ inclusion in society” 29.8.2024 Press releases immigration legislation PAM’s statement: Attention should be paid to preventing labour exploitation rather than driving employees out of the country 19.8.2024

 Articles immigration membership PAM's governing bodies “A sense of community starts with a coffee break” 17.9.2024